- Timezone: America/New_York

-Today after breakfast, we will be exploring around the Derawan Islands.
-Stop by few spots for swim or snorkle around the island.
+Today after breakfast, we will be exploring the Derawan Islands.
+Stop by few spots for swim or snorkel around the island.
 We will also go to Manta point to see the Manta Rays.
 Back to our accommodation in the late afternoon.
 Rest, dinner and free time.

 • 4 nights accommodation

-– 3 nights in watervilla in Derawan Island
+– 3 nights in a water villa on Derawan Island or similar

 – 1 night guesthouse in Biduk-Biduk